EndPointCorp/end-point-blog/2013/10/15/postgresql-debian-apt-repository-gnupg.html.md

 uid                  PostgreSQL Debian Repository
 ```

-A script is referenced from the apt setup page but it doesn't do the exact same thing as the instructions show.
+A script is referenced from the apt setup page but it doesn’t do the exact same thing as the instructions show.
 Instead, it installs the GPG key in /etc/apt/sources.list.d/pgdg.list, and unless we update or remove that file, apt will continue to see the expired key and complain about it.

-In our example above, we have already imported the new key into the main /etc/apt/trusted.gpg keystore, so let's just remove the original key that was in its own file in /etc/apt/trusted.gpg.d/ like this:
+In our example above, we have already imported the new key into the main /etc/apt/trusted.gpg keystore, so let’s just remove the original key that was in its own file in /etc/apt/trusted.gpg.d/ like this:

 ```
 rm -f /etc/apt/trusted.gpg.d/apt.postgresql.org.gpg